nycmeshnet/nycmeshnet.github.io/help/index.md

 ***

-**Project management**
+**Install coordinator**

-We have a lot of larger projects that require long-term planning, organizing and emailing
+We have hundreds of node applications.
+See if you can join the rooftops together on our [map](https://nycmesh.net/map/), identify viable installs and plan an install.
+This takes lots of emailing and phone calls.
+Also involves inventory control, coordinating install teams, streamlining installs and working with contractors.

 ***
 **Grants, Corporate Sponsorships [#Funding](https://nycmesh.slack.com/messages/funding)**